 Social InclusionKnowledge of jargon can symbolize social inclusion and belonging.
 For example, if you walk up to a bunch of sailors and can talk sailing you may instantly fit in.

 Social ExclusionJargon can be used to exclude someone from a conversation to highlight their outside status.
 For example, an investment banker who uses jargon to highlight their superior position in a firm relative to another employee by using trading jargon the individual is unlikely to understand.Inside jokes are often based on jargon.
-This can be used both for social inclusion and exclusion to celebrate your connectedness or exclude someone from a conversation.Intelligence is a form of social status.
+This can be used both for social inclusion and exclusion to celebrate your connectedness or exclude someone from a conversation.social status.
 In some cases, people will use obscure words to simulate intelligence in an attempt to boost their social status.

 ShibbolethA shibboleth is an element of language that clearly marks you as an insider or outsider.
 For example, if you can't pronounce Tchoupitoulas Street then you may not be considered a local in New Orleans.